What Is a EULA? End User Licence Agreement Guide for Australia

 Once accepted by a user, a EULA forms a binding contract between the software developer or publisher and the end user of the software.
 If you are a developer or publisher of software, then a EULA will state exactly how you are licensing your app or software to end users and purchasers.

-The purpose of the EULA is to protect the intellectual property rights of the software developer or publisher, as well as to limit their liability in case of any damage or harm caused by the software.
-It also specifies the scope of use of the software, such as whether the user is permitted to install the software on multiple devices, and whether they can make copies of the software.
+The purpose of the EULA is to protect the intellectual property rights of the software developer or publisher and to limit their liability for any damage or harm caused by the software.
+It also specifies the scope of use for the software, such as whether the user is permitted to install it on multiple devices and make copies.

 If you develop or publish software, a EULA is a very important document for you to understand.
 Read on for more information about what a EULA does, what to look out for and when to use one.